MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 ### List view

 When you select a tab, in most cases you'll see a list view.
-The list view in Classic Exchange admin center is designed to remove limitations that existed in Exchange Control Panel.
+The list view in the Classic Exchange admin center is designed to remove limitations that existed in Exchange Control Panel.

 In Exchange Online, the viewable limit from within the Classic Exchange admin center list view is approximately 10,000 objects.
 In addition, paging is included so you can page to the results.
 In the **Recipients** list view, you can also configure page size and export the data to a CSV file.